inakizamores/MenuFacil/README.md

    - `restaurant`: Creates additional restaurant owners and staff members
    - `all`: Creates all types of users
 5. Click "Run workflow" to start the process
-6. Once complete, a new commit will be created with a `test-users.md` file containing all user credentials
+6. Once complete, download the test users file from the workflow artifacts
+   - Go to the completed workflow run
+   - Scroll to the bottom and find the "Artifacts" section
+   - Click on "test-users" to download the markdown file with all user credentials

 ### Available User Types